-I suddenly became paralyzed with excruciating, crippling pain from my waist down in the course of a few hours.
+The next week, I suddenly became paralyzed with excruciating, crippling pain from my waist down in the course of a few hours.

-Over the course of the next week that I spent in the hospital all alone without my baby or family, I hemorrhaged, had transfusions, innard-cameras, two uterus dilations and scrapings and a raging fever.
+Over the course of that week – the week that I spent in the hospital all alone without my baby or family – I hemorrhaged, had transfusions, innard-cameras, two uterus dilations and scrapings and a raging fever.

-Breastfeeding my child with Down syndrome
+The Final Chapter in Breastfeeding My Baby with Down syndrome

 When I came home, I was still being fed a solid diet of drugs and although the doctors said it was safe to breastfeed, they had never done studies on the effects of those drugs on humans.

 Finally.
 Finally: when she was a little over 8 weeks old, we tried to breast feed again.

 My body had been so crushed by the Placenta Incident, so whipped by the drugs, but the pain, so worn out from the process of healing and hurt that I simply sat there, with Moxie on my lap, and cried over her as I tried to get her to nurse from my breast.
 I remember how big tears fell from my eyes directly onto her small face, causing her to blink in surprise.

 She howled with the breastfeeding effort.
 She didn’t know what to do with it.
 She pushed me away.
 She howled harder.
 She had no idea how to nurse, and I honestly wasn’t quite sure what to do other than watch some Jack Newman videosand try pushing my breast in her mouth.
 Again.

 And I cried more.

 I tried so much, so often that sometimes I wondered if I was simply a glutton for punishment; why do this?Everyone said babies with Down syndrome had a hard time nursing.
 Why was I pushing it?
 I think breast is best of course, but FED is amazing, full stop.
 I am not against formula – it saved Moxie’s life for the first 2 months, after all.

 In the end…it was just that I hadto.
 This was just something I had to go through and I had to know for myself that I tried as hard as I could – and if it didn’t work, I could put it in the bag and store it and reach for the formula knowing that was cool.

 She was exclusively breastfed until she was over a year old, with the exception of the introduction of solid food.
 She continued to be breastfed (and drink cow’s milk) until Monday, April 9th when we simply skipped the single daily nursing that we had dropped down to.

 Moxie has been sick only a couple of times in her life – if only we were all so lucky! – and I give breast milk ample credit for its immunity-building.

 Moxie is clever – she has a developmental disability, yes, but she is an extremely smart child with few delays.
 I think part of that is due to breast milk.
 She is secure, she is attached – again, I think that can at least partially be attributed to almost two years of nursing.

-It is all too easy for new parents and those without any true experience to fall into the traps of thinking we don’t know enough, that surely those “professionals” know what they are talking about.
+It is all too easy for new parents and those who are unfamiliar with disability and/or Down syndrome to fall into the traps of thinking we don’t know enough, that surely those “professionals” know what they are talking about.